Allomothering in humans: Allomothering by kin

 Allomothers are perhaps less important immediately after birth.
 Infants rely on the mother for milk to survive and mothers benefit from food provisioning by the fathers to produce sufficient amounts of milk for their infants.
-Infants whose mother's die during childbirth have a low probability of survival, between 1-5% in some pre-demographic transition populations, higher in post-demographic transition populations.
-If the mother dies during the first year of life the chance of survival increase to 35-50%, and the effect of the mother's death nearly disappears after the child reaches two.
+Infants whose mother's die during childbirth have a low probability of survival, between 1 and 5% in some pre-demographic transition populations, higher in post-demographic transition populations.
+If the mother dies during the first year of life the chance of survival increase to 35–50%, and the effect of the mother's death nearly disappears after the child reaches two.
 This indicates the important of parents during the first couple of years of life, but also demonstrates that once weaning is complete, allomothers are capable of rearing children to adulthood.

 Fathers

 The importance of fathers varies considerably, but many authors now agree that there is little impact on child survival from the loss of a father.
 Sear and Mace's study of 15 populations found that in 53%, the death of the father was not correlated with an increase in child mortality.
 The father does not directly feed an infant and it is possible that other males of the family or community can step in if something happens to the father.
 Kramer's (2010) cross-cultural study found that in direct allomaternal care provided by fathers varies from less than 1% (Alyawara) to nearly 16% (Aka) with an average of 4.8% across the populations studied.
 However, in many societies the father does play an important role.
 Among the Ache of South America, the loss of the father did affect the child's survival.
 Meat sharing by hunters is an important part of Ache life and, while the majority of the meat acquired by a male may not go directly to the family, it is used to build relations and exchange for other goods.
 Interestingly, the father is not very involved in childcare among the Ache.
 The same study found that among the Hiwi (also of South America), where the father does provide direct childcare and food provisioning, the death of the father had no effect on child survival.

 A father's most important contribution to children may be providing protection from other males, especially in groups that practice infanticide.
 Sear and Mace point out that many of the populations in the study look at the impact of the loss of a father on young children and suggest that since a father cannot provide direct nourishment to breastfeeding children, their importance may come later in the child's life.
 Fathers teach subsistence strategies to older children (for example, teaching hunting and trapping skills to older boys in hunter-gatherer societies).
 Allal et al. found that the marriage and fertility of women who do not have fathers may be impacted.
-Some hunter-gather populations in South America also have “partible paternity”, the idea that multiple men can impregnate a woman and all are considered the father, which could provide “back-up” fathers to children.
+Some hunter-gather populations in South America also have "partible paternity", the idea that multiple men can impregnate a woman and all are considered the father, which could provide "back-up" fathers to children.